Wearer-driven design process and trials behind much-loved, brand-building uniform

 Our in-house designer, Christina Burke, took the initial brief.
 “Titan was justifiably proud of its strong brand identity and distinctive aircraft livery,” she recalls.
 “Most clients give me brand guidelines and design directions, but Titan produced a model kit of a toy plane!
 We built it in the design studio and it became our reference point for both the logo and brand colours!”

-It was the airline’s colour palette that became the defining element of the design concepts that JSD submitted, to win the tender.
+It was the airline’s colour palette that became the defining element of our jSD design concepts.
 “Titan’s main flagship colour is a graduated orange,” Christina Burke explains.
-“But in my pitch I advised against using a colour for the new uniform that is so widely linked to easyJet.”
-Titan took that point on board and asked JSD to come back with a different solution.
+“In our pitch, we advised against using a colour so widely linked to competitor easyJet.
+Titan took that point on board and asked jSD to come back with a different solution.”

 “Titan loved our approach,” confirms Ann Dowdeswell, Sales and Marketing Director at Jermyn Street Design.
-“We were very consultative and encouraged feedback throughout the 2016 wearer trials, which involved nine senior and standard cabin crew with an age profile from 20 to 54.
-In response to wearer feedback, the fit of the ladies’ jacket was made a little more ‘pinched’ and flattering.
+“We were very consultative and encouraged feedback throughout the wearer trials.
 All the Titan employees were sized on site at the company’s Stansted HQ.
-We offer them a very hands-on, tailored service, compared with what they had before.
+We offer them a very hands-on, tailored service, compared with what they had before.”

-“Previously the Titan cabin crew had been shoe-horned into a stock range.
-Now, in response to a wearer survey, 88.89% of them confirm: ‘I feel comfortable and proud wearing the new uniform’.
-They use words like ‘classy’, ‘comfortable’ and ‘very smart’ to describe the redesigned uniform range, and at JSD we are delighted that it clearly lives up to the high standards of the Titan brand.”
+Titan Airways staff use words like ‘classy’, ‘comfortable’ and ‘very smart’ to describe the redesigned uniform range.
+At jSD we are delighted that it clearly lives up to the high standards of the Titan brand.